Himasnhu-AT/Websites-template/readme.md

 # Multi-Website Portfolio
 This is a repository containing a collection of websites I've built as a front-end developer.
 The websites in this repository include:

-A website for a business &bull;
+- A website for a business
-A website for a startup &bull;
+- A website for a startup
-A website for a restaurant &bull;
+- A website for a restaurant
-A website for an online school &bull;
+- A website for an online school
-A portfolio website showcasing my work as a front-end developer &bull;
+- A portfolio website showcasing my work as a front-end developer

 All of the websites in this repository have been designed and built by me.
 I've used HTML, CSS, and JavaScript to create the front-end of each website, also bootstrap is used.